 Although this recipe’s zucchini and tomato medley is a side, it takes center stage in our eyes.
-It’s equally as creamy as it is crispy, and the combination of panko, mozzarella, and Parmesan cheese is to thank for that.
-With the addition of an herbed chicken breast and lemony orzo, this is a light meal that hardly lacks in flavor.
+It’s equally as creamy as it is crispy, and the combination of panko, mozzarella, and Parmesan sprinkled on top is to thank for that.
+Served next to an herbed chicken breast and lemony orzo that keep things simple and satisfying, this meal keeps it light without lacking in flavor.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Wash and dry all produce.
-Preheat oven to 425 degrees.
+Adjust rack to upper position and preheat oven to 425 degrees.
 Bring a large pot of salted water to a boil.
 Slice zucchini into ¼-inch-thick rounds.
-Cut tomato into wedges.
+Cut tomato into ½-inch-thick wedges.
 Toss zucchini and tomato with 1 TBSP olive oil and half the Italian seasoning on a baking sheet.
 Season with salt and pepper.

-Roast veggies until just shy of tender, about 10 minutes (we’ll be adding more items to the sheet later).
-Once water is boiling, add half the orzo to pot (save the rest for another use).
+Roast zucchini and tomato in oven until just shy of tender, about 10 minutes.
+Once water is boiling, add half the orzo from package to pot (use the rest as you like).
 Cook, stirring occasionally, until al dente, 9-11 minutes.
 Drain, then return to pot.

-With your hand on top of one chicken breast, cut ¾ of the way, parallel to cutting board, stopping before you slice through completely.
-Open it up and season all over with salt, pepper, and remaining Italian seasoning.
+With your hand on top of one chicken breast, cut ¾ of the way through middle, parallel to cutting board, stopping before you slice through completely.
 Repeat with other chicken breast.
+Open each up and season all over with salt, pepper, and remaining Italian seasoning.

 Heat a drizzle of olive oil in a large pan over medium-high heat.
 Add chicken and cook until no longer pink in center, 3-4 minutes per side.
 Remove from pan and set aside on a plate.
-Meanwhile, chop mozzarella into ½-inch cubes.
+Meanwhile, cut mozzarella into ½-inch cubes.
 Halve lemon.
-Roughly chop parsley
+Roughly chop parsley.

 Add juice from one lemon half and half the parsley to pot with orzo and toss to combine.
 Season to taste with salt and pepper.
 Divide orzo between plates.
 Top with veggies and chicken.
-Drizzle with any chicken juices from plate and a squeeze of remaining lemon half.
-Garnish with remaining parsley.
+Drizzle with any chicken juices from plate and a squeeze of lemon.
+Garnish with remaining parsley and serve.